odtu/EE463/Hardware-Project/README.md

 - Implementation: Build a prototype as fast as possible, and keep iterating.

+- AC/DC Hardware Demo Day: You are expected to build an AC/DC converter prototype whose output is a DC waveform with ripple as minimum as possible.
+For the ones who choose the thyristor switches, they can keep the thyristor fully on with extra sources and they can evaluate their thyristors as diode in this step.

-- Demo Day: In the demo day, you are expected to present your working prototypes.
+- Final Demo Day: In the demo day, you are expected to present your working prototypes.
 You are required to start the DC motor from standstill to rated speed under no load (but still you have the inertia, and the friction) and run for 2 minutes.
 You are allowed to soft start your drive (i.e for charging capacitors etc) with a variac, but variac should not be used to control the voltage while the motor is running.

 ### Grading

 Project Outcomes:

-- **Design Report (40 pts):** A report that presents your design decisions, computer simulations, and component selection.
+- **AC/DC Simulation Report (5 pts):** A report that presents your design decisions, computer simulations, and component selection about AC/DC conversion part only.
 Similar grading rules apply with previous projects (i.e. format, number of commits etc.)

+- **AC/DC Hardware Demo Day (5 pts):** Each team is expected to present their prototype of AC/DC converter in the demo day.
+If you have a prototype, but somehow if it doesn't work on the demo day, you will get zero points from this part.
+However, if you don't come up with a prototype, or convince me that you put enough effort in building one, you will get zero points from the all hardware project (yes, even if you had the design report).

+- **Complete Simulation Report (10 pts):** A report that presents your design decisions, computer simulations, and component selection for the all parts of the project.
+Similar grading rules apply with previous projects (i.e. format, number of commits etc.)

+- **Demo Day (25 pts):** Each team is expected to present their prototype in the demo day.
+If you have a prototype, but somehow if it doesn't work on the demo day, you will get zero points from this part.
+However, if you don't come up with a prototype, or convince me that you put enough effort in building one, you will get zero points from the all hardware project (yes, even if you had the design report).

 - **Test Results (15 pts):** This section can be added in to the design report, or submitted as a separate report.
 It should contain your results with the motor running (data can be collected on the demo day, but preferably earlier) The report can contain any other useful tests (i.e. functionality of the switches, tests with R load etc.)

+- **Final Report (25 pts):** A report that presents your design decisions, computer simulations, and component selection.
+Similar grading rules apply with previous projects (i.e. format, number of commits etc.)

 - **Video (15 pts):** A video telling your story during the design process and project implementation.
 It is also expected to put a demo of the working prototype.
 Videos of maximum 3 min should be uploaded to YouTube (or any other online video hosting website).
 Each team member should appear in the video.

-- **Demo Day (30 pts):** Each team is expected to present their prototype in the demo day.
-If you have a prototype, but somehow if it doesn't work on the demo day, you will get zero points from this part.
-However, if you don't come up with a prototype, or convince me that you put enough effort in building one, you will get zero points from the all hardware project (yes, even if you had the design report).

 #### Bonus Parts